terra-money/docs/docs/Tutorials/Get-started/Terra-station-extension.md

 # Use the Terra Station browser extension

-This tutorial is only for the Chrome browser.
+This tutorial for the Chrome browser extension.
 It is recommended that you download Terra station desktop or mobile first before using the browser extension.

 ## Install the Terra Station extension